Q: What is the I Ching?

-Q: How do I pronounce the title of the book?
+Q: How do I pronounce I Ching, the title of the book?

 Q: Why are there two different spellings for it?

-A: There are a number of systems for writing out the sounds of Chinese words in roman letters .
-“I Ching“ uses the Wade-Giles system, and “Yijing” uses the pinyin system, now the standard international system.
-As many books about the I Ching use Wade-Giles, we use that title for this web page, but in general, use pinyin unless otherwise indicated.
+A: There are a number of systems for writing out the sounds of Chinese words in roman letters (i.e., romanization).
+The title “I Ching“ is written using the nineteenth-century Wade-Giles system, and “Yijing” uses the twentieth-century pinyin system, which is now the international standard.
+Because many English-language books about the I Ching use Wade-Giles, we have used that version on this web page, but in general, we use pinyin.

 Q: How do I figure out what to read in the I Ching?

-Q: What I Ching version should I buy?
+Q: What I Ching edition should I buy?

 A: There are scores of different versions available.
 You can select one based on your interests, and whether or not you feel the translator or interpreter has done a decent job.
+Some include only the core Zhouyi section.
+Others include both the Zhouyi and the Ten Wings.
+The Wings are sometimes grouped separately, and sometimes are sectioned up to be placed with their relevant hexagram.
 Here are some popular, reliable versions, with an asterisk indicating ease of use for beginners:

 *Anthony, Carol: A Guide to the I Ching, 1980.
 Meant to accompany Wilhelm.